docwhat/homedir/readme.md

 Then you want HomeDir!

+## What is homedir?

+It is, in essence, a package manager for your home directory.

+It stores *packages* in your `~/.homedir/packages` directory.
+These packages can be pulled from my [examples](http://github.com/docwhat/homedir-examples) or you can set up your own!

+This allows you to:

+* Version control your home directory files.
+Your home directory files represent lots and lots of effort.
+Why wouldn't you want them archived?
+* Share home directory files across multiple hosts.
+It's much nicer when all the systems you work on behave the same.

 ## The Story So Far…

 Since about 1999 I've been keeping my home directory config files in